-In 2018 The Women's Organisation continued to lead the Enterprise Hub consortium, with City of Liverpool College as the accountable body and The Women's Organisation as the managing partner.
-The charity now leads the Liverpool City Region start up support service, offering a single gateway for enterprise support services through a network of 27 partner organisations, delivering services to over 8500 people.
-This three-year, European funded Programme, is integral to the Local Enterprise Partnership and Combined Authority strategies, and ensures a comprehensive, quality service to aspiring entrepreneurs.
-In 2018 The Women's Organisation continued to lead as accountable body four consortium programmes:
+In 2019 The Women's Organisation continued to lead the Enterprise Hub consortium, with City of Liverpool College as the accountable body and The Women's Organisation as the managing partner.
+The charity leads the Liverpool City Region start up support service, offering a single gateway for enterprise support services through a network of 27 partner organisations, delivering services to over 8500 people.
+This six-year, European funded Programme, is integral to the Local Enterprise Partnership and Combined Authority strategies, and ensures a comprehensive, quality service to aspiring entrepreneurs.
+In 2019 The Women's Organisation continued to lead as accountable body in five consortium programmes:

-- Excelerate Labs, delivering Enterprise Services across Greater Manchester; - Better Off Finance delivering financial capability support as a vehicle to reduce barriers to people gaining employment - Civil Society Involvement National Technical Assistance Programme - Liverpool City Region and Advice Skills Academy, again across Liverpool City Region and supporting the skills of people, and particularly women working in the Advice Sector.
+- Enterprise Hub, Liverpool City Region wide Enterprise Start Up and Early Stage business support; - Excelerate Labs, delivering Enterprise Start Up and Growth Services across Greater Manchester; - Better Off Finance delivering financial capability support as a vehicle to reduce barriers people gaining employment across; - Civil Society Involvement National Technical Assistance Programme; - Liverpool City Region Advice Skills Academy, again across Liverpool City Region and supporting the skills of people, and particularly women working in the Advice Sector; - Directions, Liverpool City Region wide skills and personal development programme to narrow the gap between the most disadvantaged and the labour market.

-In 2018 the charity has continued to stimulate research and development in the area of gender, enterprise, health and wellbeing through its digital innovation work and its contract to research and deliver the DG Regio Entrecomp initiative.
-We have continued to contribute to research and work with the Expert Panel of leading academics from across the globe who focus in the field of women's economic development and inclusion to support our work and contribute to the evidence base.
+In 2019 the charity has continued to stimulate research and development in the area of gender, enterprise, health and wellbeing through its digital innovation work and its contract to research and deliver the DG Regio Entrecomp initiative.
+We have continued to contribute to research and work with the Expert Panel of leading academics from across the globe who focus in the in the field of women's economic development and inclusion to support our work and contribute to the evidence base.

 Following the opening of 54 St James Street in 2011 marketing of the new facility resulted in continuous 100% occupation since April 2012.
-The building continues to be well received by tenants, conference and meeting space customers and strategic partners.
-In 2018 the use of the tenanted space is 77% women led businesses and the remainder social enterprises both that meet the charities objectives and target groups.
-Conferencing bookings continue to grow year on year with over 828 meeting rooms booked at 54 St James Street in 2018.
+The building continues to be well received by tenants; conference and meeting space customers and strategic partners.
+In 2019 the use of the tenanted space is 79% women led businesses and the remainder social enterprises both that meet the charities objectives and target groups.
+Conferencing bookings continue to grow year on year with 949 meeting rooms booked at 54 St James Street in 2019.